Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Nasturtium flowers make a fantastic addition to your home garden.

-The nasturtium flowers, seeds and leaves are edible (see recipes here).
+The nasturtium flowers, seeds, and leaves are edible.
 They also add beauty to your vegetable garden and are great for companion planting.

-Nasturtiums come many colors and have two growing habits: bush and climbing
+Nasturtiums are herbal flowers that come in many colors and have two growing habits: bush and climbing.

 The climbing nasturtiums will also grow around your veggies, or upwards.
 They can spread quite far so be mindful of where you plant them.
 I love adding the bush nasturtiums into a flower border.